hryntmak/Recipe-Manager-client/README.md

-Repozitář obsahuje klientskou část pro aplikaci Recipe manager více info zde: https://gitlab.fit.cvut.cz/hryntmak/bi-tjv_semestral_work
+The repository contains a client part for Recipe manager more info here: https://github.com/hryntmak/Recipe-Manager-client